janameagle/population_prediction/README.md

           - model: architecture of the neural networks
           - utilis: additional settings for the networks
 - predict: use the trained networks to predict future time steps
-- results: analyse and validate the predictions results
+- results: analyze and validate the predictions results
 - hazard: analyze the earthquake and tsunami model for the exposure assessment